Commitments and Contingencies

 Note 6 – Commitments and Contingencies

-Capital lease commitments as of June 29, 2019 were as follows (in thousands):
+Lease commitments as of September 28, 2019 were as follows (in thousands):

 Asbestos.
 A wholly-owned subsidiary of the Company, Automotive Specialty Accessories and Parts, Inc. and its wholly-owned subsidiary Whitney Automotive Group, Inc. ("WAG"), are named defendants in several lawsuits involving claims for damages caused by installation of brakes during the late 1960’s and early 1970’s that contained asbestos.
 WAG marketed certain brakes, but did not manufacture any brakes.
 WAG maintains liability insurance coverage to protect its and the Company’s assets from losses arising from the litigation and coverage is provided on an occurrence rather than a claims made basis, and the Company is not expected to incur significant out-of-pocket costs in connection with this matter that would be material to its consolidated financial statements.